vb2007/discordbot/README.md

 ### Setting up the bot

-Do the following for running this application locally:
+Do the following for setting up the application from sratch:

-1. Clone the repo
+1. Clone the repo.
-2. Create a `config.json` file in it's folder and insert the following:
+2. Create a `config.json` file in the repo's folder and paste the content above, then fill it out with the correct details:
 ```json
 {
   "token": "[your token]",